WinLua/WinLua-Source-Code/README.md

 If you are looking for the latest version of Lua to run on Windows 10, download a PUC-Lua-Installer.msi file from Visual/Studio/bin/x86/Release and enjoy.

+The only intellectual property of mine is the installer.
+It's FreeBSD licensed.